danielstocker/vsts-backup-data-extension/overview.md

 - Commit to Git
   - pushes a sub folder or everything in the working directory into a specified git repo
 - Export Release Definitions
-  - exports all (or a subset of all) release definitions from a specified VSTS account
+  - exports all (or a subset of all) release definitions from a specified Azure DevOps organisation
   - definitions can be downloaded into a sub folder or the current working directory

-#### All tasks work during build and release
+#### All tasks are pipeline tasks
-#### All tasks work on Windows-build agents only
+#### All tasks work on Windows-based agents only
-An update with cross-platform support is planned

 ## Use cases

-- You can use the git pull task to get everything in a Git repo, then use Git push to make a copy of this repo in a different location.
+- Use the git pull task to get everything in a Git repo, then use Git push to create a copy of this repo in a different location.

-- You can download the definition for your VSTS release whenever you release and upload it into your on-premises TFS.
+- Download one or more release definitons whenever a pipeline is executed
+- These can then be pushed to a differen Azure DevOps org or an Azure DevOps server deployment

 ## Code